NicolasCARPi/nicolascarpi.github.io/_posts/2019-02-16-reinstall-os.markdown

 I'm writing this blog post while listening to the [full OST of Aladdin](https://www.youtube.com/watch?v=swNNkgUsjQk), the game from 1993.
 It reminds me when I was playing it in the supermarket when on holidays.
 Why isn't this a thing anymore?
 Free arcade games for the kids while the parents can go shopping, knowing their kid won't move an inch from the front of the arcade.
 I'm suggesting you open a tab and listen to it too ;)

+EDIT: system got reinstalled on another computer in October 2020, so this post has been updated with some missing details.

 ## Setting the keymap and time

-We have now booted on the live USB disk (in non UEFI mode (BIOS)).
+We have now booted on the live USB disk (in UEFI mode).
 The first thing I do is setting the keymap:

 ~~~bash
 loadkeys fr-bepo